Objectway/super-gigi/README.md

 # Da Vinci
 **Da Vinci** is a CSS3 flex based grid system.
 It's developed thinking about modern web application and its first purpose is to make easier to manage responsive layout.
-It's developed in SASS but you can use a compiled version if you prefer.
+It's developed in Sass but you can use a compiled version if you prefer.

 <br/>
 ## Installation